Lifestyle business photoshoot advice:

 If you have professional photos, you might even become our front cover!

-How to get the most out of your lifestyle business photoshoot advice - by a web content writer and social media manager
+Maximising the content from your lifestyle business photoshoot – by me, Helen Reynolds, web and social media content writer

 Brief for a photoshoot that can be used by everyone